Highlights of the Program

 • Contrasting centralized and decentralized approaches for resource procurement within CAISO

-• Evaluating reliability, resilience, and cost tradeoffs across alternative adequacy frameworks
+• Evaluating reliability, resilience, and cost trade-offs across alternative adequacy frameworks

-• Assessing financial and credit implications tied to long term resource procurement decisions
+• Assessing financial and credit implications tied to long-term resource procurement decisions

 10:35 - 10:40